phpMyDomo/phpMyDomo/www/inc/doc/howto/lighttpd_install.md

 ```

 ### Enable necessary modules ##################################
-make sure the following modules are enabled (begin of the file).
+Make sure the following modules are enabled (begin of the file).
 Disabled modules should be commented out.
 Other modules will be present.
 'rewrite' and 'fastcgi' are required for phpMyDomo.
 ```